-CANCELLATIONS & CHANGES: The deposit amounts (for both the main tour and any optional extensions reserved) are nonrefundable.
-Cancellation penalties for bookings cancelled by the client after the final balance due date (105 days before departure) are as follows: 105 - 61 days before departure - 25% of total price paid; 60 - 31 days - 50% of total price paid; 30 days or less - 100%.
-(Notwithstanding the foregoing, any domestic Canada flight purchased as an additional service to the advertised package is 100% non-refundable irrespective of the date of cancellation).
+CANCELLATIONS & CHANGES: The deposit amounts (for both the main tour and any optional extensions reserved) are non-refundable and non-transferable.
+Cancellation penalties for bookings cancelled by the client after the final balance due date (95 days before departure; 105 days before departure for programs which include a cruise component) are as follows: 95 - 61 (105 - 61 days for programs which include a cruise component) days before departure - 25% of total price paid; 60 - 31 days - 50% of total price paid; 30 days or less - 100%.(Notwithstanding the foregoing, any domestic Canada flight purchased as an additional service to the advertised package is 100% non-refundable irrespective of the date of cancellation).
 If payments are not received by their due dates, we reserve the right to cancel the booking without further notice.
-There will be no refund for unused land arrangements after departure from North America.
+Bookings are non-transferable There will be no refund for unused land arrangements after departure from North America.
 In the event of the cancellation by DOT/OT/BIC of any or all components of the travel services offered herein, DOT/OT/BIC will have no responsibility beyond the refund of all monies received from the client, which will be deemed to constitute full settlement.
 Individual airfares purchased outside of our groups air blocks are subject to different rules and cancellation fees.
-Some airfares may be nonrefundable once the booking is confirmed regardless of when it was made.
+Some airfares may be non-refundable once the booking is confirmed regardless of when it was made.
 Details will be provided at the time of booking confirmation.

 TRAVEL INSURANCE: To protect against cancellation charges, we strongly recommend purchasing Cancellation Protection and Travel Interruption Insurance.
 In the event of illness, medical and hospital expenses are the traveler's responsibility and no refunds will be made, partial or total, for the purchased tour.
-We strongly urge that you purchase either the Non-Medical insurance (ie Cancellation Protection and Travel Interruption Insurance) or Deluxe Insurance (Non-Medical coverage plus Health coverage) packages offered by our DOT/OT/BIC through RBC Insurance.
+We strongly urge that you purchase either the Non-Medical insurance (ie Cancellation Protection and Travel Interruption Insurance) or Deluxe Insurance (Non-Medical coverage plus Health coverage) packages offered by our DOT/OT/BIC through Manulife Insurance.